asmaahamid02/pdf-memorization-tracker-generator/README.md

 This is a simple tool that generates a PDF Memorization Tracker using React and TypeScript.
 This tools allows users to create PDF documents that help them track their memorization progress.

+## Live Demo

+You can view the live demo of the project [here](https://pdf-memorization-tracker-generator.onrender.com).

 ## Technologies Used

 - React